 Total votes cast 121

-12m.
-Climb the awkward thin crack in the blunt arete to an uncomfortable ledge, then attack the crack that splits the overhang by jamming and/or laybacking.
-Watch the rope-drag.
+Climb the awkward thin crack in the blunt arete to an cramped ledge, then attack the crack that splits the overhang by jamming/laybacking.
+Watch for the rope jamming in the crack.

 don't underestimate the pain that this route may cause you